Jzar/school/4HC3/lecture.md

 - **Direct Manipulations** = an interaction style defined by the follow 3 principles

-  1. Continuouse representations of objects and actions of interest with meaningful visual metaphors
+  1. Continuous representations of objects and actions of interest with meaningful visual metaphors
   2. Physical actions or presses of labeled interface objects (buttons) instead of complex syntax
   3. Rapid, incremental, reversible actions whose effects on objects of interest are visible immediately